Building intercom systems - Part 1-1: System requirements - General (IEC 62820-1-1:2026)

 INTRODUCTION

-This part of IEC 62820 specifies the technical requirements for building intercom systems and
+IEC 62820-1-1 specifies the technical requirements for building intercom systems and

 equipment used for building entry.
 Building intercom systems can function independently and

-may be extendable to support building security management functions, e.g. extendable with
+can be extended to support building security management functions, e.g. extendable with

-security-guard, porter, etc.), or in conjunction with other systems as per the security
+guard, porter, etc.), or in conjunction with other systems as per the security requirements of the

-requirements of the building.
-It may consist of: Visitor call unit (VCU), user receiver unit (URU),
+building.
+It can consist of: Visitor call unit (VCU), User receiver unit (URU), SMU, power supply,

-SMU, power supply, auxiliary device as well as interface-unit to other security-systems.
+auxiliary device, as well as interface-unit to other security-systems.

-The IEC 62820 series of standards set out the technical requirements for the composition,
+The IEC 62820 series of standards sets out the technical requirements for the composition,

 functions, performance, test methods of building intercom systems for building entry and